David-Fryd/chat-analyzer/CONTRIBUTING.rst

        git commit -m 'message'
        git push origin <branch_name>

-   If the change you are making is large or have slightly different components, consider chunking the changes into separate commits.
+   If the change you are making is large or has slightly different components, consider chunking the changes into separate commits.
 For example:

    .. code:: console